 - 1/2 cup butter

 - 2 cups sifted all-purpose flour

 - 1 Tbsp. instant coffee

 - 1/4 cup milk

 - Confectioner's sugar for serving

 Melt the butter in a saucepan large enough for mixing cookies.
 Stir in molasses and sugar.
-Sift together flour, baking soda, cocoa power, and instant coffee; add them to butter mixture along with milk and vanilla.
+Sift together flour, baking soda, cocoa powder, and instant coffee; add them to butter mixture along with milk and vanilla.
 Mix well.
 Chill dough 3 to 4 hours or until is stiff enough to handle.

 Preheat an oven to 350°F. Line 2 baking sheets with parchment paper.

 Roll dough to 1/8 inch thickness on a lightly floured board.
-Shape as desired with assorted cookie cutters, dipped in flour.
+Shape, as desired with assorted cookie cutters, dipped in flour.
 Transfer them to the prepared sheets, spacing them 1 1/2 inches apart.
 Gather the scraps, re-roll and cut out more cookies.
 Sprinkle the cookies with the colored sugar.